ychen-stat-ml/ychen-stat-ml.github.io/_pages/index.md

 # 🔥 News

+- *2024.12*: &nbsp;🎉🎉 One papers was accepted to AAAI 2025, and another to ICASSP 2025 (a comprehensive conference focused on signal processing and its applications)!
+Congratulations to Prof. Xiaoqiang Li's group at SHU and Tianyi!
 - *2024.11*: &nbsp;🎉🎉 Two papers were accepted to KDD 2025!
 Congratulations to Prof. Jingrui He's group at UIUC!
 - *2024.10*: &nbsp;🎉🎉 Honored to be selected for funding by GDSTC General Program.
 - *2024.09*: &nbsp;🎉🎉 Two papers were accepted to NeurIPS 2024!